Dantes-Dungeon/Scarlet-Sideloader/README.md

 `dotnet Scarlett-Sideloader.dll -G testgroup -E test@domain.com <cookie (.AspNet.Cookies)> test.appxbundle`

 You can also use partner token to help speed up pulling the needed cookie from partner center.

+Ps: This will be my last release for a while